María Luz incident: History

-On July 9, 1872, the María Luz, a Peruvian cargo ship en route from Macao to Callao, Peru with a cargo of Chinese indentured labourers for Peruvian plantations, called on the treaty port of Yokohama, Japan to repair damage suffered during a severe storm.
+On July 9, 1872, the María Luz, a Peruvian cargo ship en route from Macao to Callao, Peru, with a cargo of Chinese indentured labourers for Peruvian plantations, called on the treaty port of Yokohama, Japan, to repair damage suffered during a severe storm.
 While anchored at Yokohama, one Chinese coolie aboard escaped by jumping overboard and swimming to the nearby British warship HMS Iron Duke.
 When he was turned over to Japanese authorities at Yokohama port, he complained about severe mistreatment and asked for protection and the rescue of 231 other Chinese aboard who were suffering from the same fate.
 The captain of the María Luz, Ricardo Herrera, was summoned by Japanese authorities and strongly admonished to treat the escapee with leniency and to take better care of his indentured charges.

 However, another Chinese indentured labourer soon escaped, and word reached acting British consul Robert Grant Watson that the first escapee had been brutally treated by the Peruvian captain on his return to the ship.
 Together with a boarding party of British Marines, Watson personally inspected the vessel, and found that the rumor was true, and that the Chinese passengers were being treated in conditions similar to slavery.
 Watson formally approached Japanese Foreign Minister Soejima Taneomi to take action.

 The Japanese government was initially hesitant to take action, as Japan had no formal diplomatic relations with Peru, whose interests in Japan were being handled by the United States.
-Kanagawa governor Mutsu Munemitsu was strongly opposed to any intervention which might damage Japanese relations with the western nations; however Justice Minister Etō Shimpei felt that the issue could not be ignored for humanitarian reasons.
+Kanagawa governor Mutsu Munemitsu was strongly opposed to any intervention which might damage Japanese relations with the western nations; however, Justice Minister Etō Shimpei felt that, for humanitarian reasons, the issue could not be ignored.
 The head of the State Council, Sanjō Sanetomi, authorized Soejima to proceed, and Mutsu resigned his position in protest.

 Soejima took steps to prevent the María Luz from leaving port, and after reviewing the ship's records and interviewing the officers, found that its cargo of illiterate indentured laborers had been deceived in Macao into signing contracts, the contents of which they could not read or understand, and were being confined against their will under inhumane conditions.
 Many had been kidnapped, and most had no idea of the location of their final destination.
 At a preliminary hearing presided over by Ōe Taku, a court order allowing the Chinese to go ashore at Yokohama was issued, and the court declared that the shipping company owning the María Luz was guilty of wrongdoing.
 All of the foreign countries represented in Japan at the time were informed of the decision and their opinions were solicited.